Revisiting the matching of black hole tidal responses: a systematic study of relativistic and logarithmic corrections

 \subsection{Finite Size Effects}

-In order to incorporate BH finite size effects, such as responses to spin-$s$ test fields, we use the approach of the Point-Particle EFT~\cite{Goldberger:2007hy,Goldberger:2005cd,Porto:2016pyg, Goldberger:2020fot, Charalambous:2021mea}.
-In the limit when the size of the body ($R$) is parametrically smaller than the wavelength of external perturbations, i.e. $|\k| R\ll 1$, conservative finite size effects can be captured by a most general worldline action built out of long-distance degrees of freedom , i.e. long-wavelength test fields and the center of mass position $x^\mu$, and satisfying symmetries of the problem.
+To incorporate BH finite-size effects, such as responses to spin-$s$ test fields, we use the approach of the point-particle EFT~\cite{Goldberger:2007hy,Goldberger:2005cd,Porto:2016pyg, Goldberger:2020fot, Charalambous:2021mea}.
+In the limit when the size of the body ($R$) is parametrically smaller than the wavelength of external perturbations, i.e., $|\k| R\ll 1$, conservative finite-size effects can be captured by a most general worldline action built out of long-distance degrees of freedom , i.e., long-wavelength test fields and the center of mass position $x^\mu$, and satisfying symmetries of the problem.
 In the case of spherically symmetric spacetimes, such as Schwarzschild, these symmetries are the diffeomorphism invariance, gauge invariance for the Maxwell field, worldline reparametrization invariance, and local rotation symmetry.
-In order to explicitly realize these symmetries it is convenient to use the four-velocity $v^\mu = \frac{dx^\mu}{d\tau}$, the covariant derivate along it, $D \equiv v^\mu\nabla_\mu$, and a set of tetrades $e^\mu_a$ carrying $SO(3)$ indices $a=1,2,3$, and defining a frame orthogonal to $v^\mu$.
-They satisfy $g_{\mu\nu}e^\mu_a e^\nu_b =\delta_{ab}$ and define the projector \be P_{\mu\nu} =\delta_{ab} e_\mu^a e_\nu^b = g_{\mu\nu} +v^\mu v_\nu\,. \ee In what follows we will consider only the electric type (parity-even) perturbations.
+To explicitly realize these symmetries, it is convenient to use the four-velocity $v^\mu = \frac{dx^\mu}{d\tau}$, the covariant derivate along it, $D \equiv v^\mu\nabla_\mu$, and a set of tetrads $e^\mu_a$ carrying $SO(3)$ indices $a=1,2,3$, and defining a frame orthogonal to $v^\mu$.
+They satisfy $g_{\mu\nu}e^\mu_a e^\nu_b =\delta_{ab}$ and define the projector \be P_{\mu\nu} =\delta_{ab} e_\mu^a e_\nu^b = g_{\mu\nu} +v^\mu v_\nu\,. \ee In what follows we will consider only the electric-type (parity-even) perturbations.
 Generalization to the magnetic (parity-odd) sector is straightforward.
 Note that thanks to the electric-magnetic duality of the Schwarzschild spacetime in four dimensions~\cite{Porto:2007qi}, the Love numbers for the magnetic perturbations must coincide with the electric ones~\cite{Hui:2020xxx}.
 Thus, for the purposes of our work it will be sufficient to consider the electric sector only.